Korück

+The Korück formed administrative agencies to cover the territory assigned to them.
+The Oberfeldkommandanturen were divisional level, Feldkommandanturen were regimental level, and Ortskommandanturen were company level.

 The tasks of the Korücks changed with the situation in the war.
 During the retreat of the Wehrmacht some Korücks, such as Korück 594 in Italy, were given the task to maintain order, prevent the spread of panic and fight in its defensive positions to the last man.